MicrosoftDocs/dynamics-365-project-operations/articles/sales/contracts-manage-project-price-lists.md

 ### Set up a customer-specific project price list

-You can also setup customer–specific project price lists when you have negotiated a master pricing agreement with your customers.
+You can also set up customer–specific project price lists when you have negotiated a master pricing agreement with your customers.

 1. Go to **Sales** > **Customers**.
 2. From the list of active accounts, select the customer for whom have special price list.